aspose-slides/Aspose.Slides-Documentation/nodejs-java/developer-guide/presentation-properties/_index.md

 {{% /alert %}}

-The two new methods [ReadDocumentProperties](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo#readDocumentProperties--) and [UpdateDocumentProperties](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo#updateDocumentProperties-aspose.slides.IDocumentProperties-) have been added to [PresentationInfo](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo) interface.
+The two new methods [ReadDocumentProperties](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo#readDocumentProperties--) and [UpdateDocumentProperties](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo#updateDocumentProperties-aspose.slides.IDocumentProperties-) have been added to [PresentationInfo](https://reference.aspose.com/slides/nodejs-java/aspose.slides/PresentationInfo) class.
 They provide quick access to document properties and allow to change and update properties without loading a whole presentation.

 The typical scenario load the properties, change some value and update the document can be implemented in the following way: